Tool Maker Salary

 Popular Skills for Tool Maker

-Tool Makers usually report a few specific skills.
-Most notably, skills in CAD/CAM, CNC/NC, Machine Programming, Manufacturing, and Precision Machining are correlated to pay that is above average, with boosts of 5 percent, 4 percent, 3 percent, and 3 percent, respectively.
-It is not unusual for someone who knows CNC/NC to be familiar with Precision Machining as well.
+Tool Makers generally report applying a varied skill set to their work.
+Most notably, skills in CNC/NC, CAD/CAM, Machine Programming, Manufacturing, and Precision Machining are correlated to pay that is above average.
+At the other end of the pay range are skills like Mechanical Tool Repair.
+Those with knowledge of CNC/NC tend to be skilled in Precision Machining as well.

 Pay by Experience Level for Tool Maker